BalaCloudOrg/webapp/README.md

 # webapp

-Steps to build and deploy the app:
+Steps to build and deploy the app, locally:

 - npm i
 - npm run start